 There’s a dead spot at the straight and narrow which makes the Mini Electric quite indistinguishable from its combustion-engine derivatives.
 You’ll acquire more range for the same price and a similar range for less, which makes the car very interesting compared to its competitors.

 Now let’s address the main issue: the MINI Electric generally has a range of just 145 miles.
 But if you’re usually driving less than that every day, it is still a fantastic option.
-A 181bhp electric motor that has 270Nm provides a fast 7.3 seconds time from 0-62mph, and this is one electric vehicle that can really make you smile on the B-road.
+An 181bhp electric motor that has 270Nm provides a fast 7.3 second from 0-62mph, and this is one electric vehicle that can make you smile on the B-road.